islamdev2022/Text-Improver-Extension/README.md

 # Text Improver Chrome Extension

-A Chrome extension that allows you to improve selected text using a real API of gemini.
+An extension that allows user to improve selected text using a real API of gemini. and copy and past it (if the selected text in an input)

 NOTE : This extension is made using cursor AI IDE and buildShip (so technically it's made by Artificial Intelligence 🙂)